unixsurfer/anycast_healthchecker/README.rst

 unhandled exceptions or crashes go to STDERR.
 But, you can configure it to log messages to a file and/or to a remote UDP syslog server.

-anycast-healthchecker doesn't log to STDOUT/STDERR when either log file or syslog server is configured.
+anycast-healthchecker doesn't log to STDOUT/STDERR when either log file or a remote UDP syslog server is configured.

 You can configure it to use a log file and a remote UDP syslog server at the same time, so logging messages can be stored locally and remotely.
 This is